top of page

 • Copies of your pet’s medical records and current vaccination info

-• Recent photo of your pet (in case you get separated)
+• A recent photo of your pet (in case you get separated)

 • Comfort items like a blanket or toy

 Never leave your pet behind during an evacuation.
-Before the storm hits, be sure to research which local emergency shelters and/or hotels are pet-friendly (not all are) in case you need to evacuate your home.
-If your evacuation plan includes staying with family or friends, confirm your pet is welcome or make arrangements for a neighbor, friend, or relative to care for/evacuate your pet if you’re unable to do so.
-In the case you do need to evacuate, it is always smart to crate and/or leash your pets to ensure they stay safe and secure during transportation.
+Before the storm hits, research local emergency shelters and hotels that are pet-friendly.
+Not all are!
+If your evacuation plan includes staying with family or friends, confirm that your pet is welcome.
+Alternatively, make arrangements for a neighbor, friend, or relative to care for or evacuate your pet if you’re unable to do so.
+If you need to evacuate, it’s wise to crate or leash your pets to ensure they stay safe during transportation.

 If your pet gets lost during a storm, a microchip and up-to-date ID tags are the best way to reunite you.
-When prepping for a hurricane, make sure your contact info is up-to-date on your pet’s microchip registration.
+When prepping for a hurricane, ensure your contact information is current on your pet’s microchip registration.
 Need a reminder of what company your pet’s microchip is registered with?
 Enter their microchip number into the AAHA Microchip Look-up Tool or have us scan your pet’s chip at their next visit!

 Most pet-friendly emergency shelters or boarding facilities require current vaccines and medical documentation.
-Be sure to update your pet’s vaccines well before the storm hits, and don’t forget to request a copy of their records to keep in your emergency kit!
+Be sure to update your pet’s vaccines well before the storm hits.
+Don’t forget to request a copy of their records to keep in your emergency kit!

 5. Don’t Wait Until the Last Minute

-Storm paths can shift quickly, and supply chains get strained.
-Stocking up early on pet food, litter, and medications can make a huge difference when the first storm of the season rolls around.
+Storm paths can shift quickly, and supply chains often get strained.
+Stocking up early on pet food, litter, and medications can make a huge difference when the first storm of the season arrives.
 Additionally, keep your pet’s crate or carrier nearby and accessible in case a quick evacuation is needed.
-If your pet is not currently comfortable with their crate or carrier, now is a great time to start crate-training - a familiar crate can feel like a safe place during a scary event like hurricanes!
+If your pet is not currently comfortable with their crate or carrier, now is a great time to start crate-training.
+A familiar crate can feel like a safe place during a scary event like hurricanes!

-For more information on general emergency preparedness during hurricane season, visit https://www.ready.gov/hurricanes.
+For more information on general emergency preparedness during hurricane season, visit Ready.gov.

 Need to update your pet's vaccines or wellness services?
 Schedule an appointment with us: